viviandotdev/ObsidianVault/30 Slipbox/The internet has opened up the opportunity to do what you enjoy. You don't have to suffer anymore when creating your own career path.md

 **Topic**
  What are you writing about from The Queue?
 This can be a quote, tweet, idea, thought, interest, or even a broad topic.
+ - Creative work
 **References**
 Are there any quotes, books, or other content that comes to mind?
 Did you find the information somewhere?
+- "Sensible people get paid for doing what they enjoy doing" - Alan Watts

 **Braindump, Summary, & Reference Notes**
 Write out everything that comes to mind.
 A summary in a way that you understand at this point in your life.
 Be sure to include the notes you took if you already took them.
+- Why would we do anything else?

 **Common Goals, Problems, & Advice**
 Everyone is working towards a goal, which one?
 What are the problems associated with those goals?
 What common advice is given to overcome those problems?
 This starts to frame our unique perspective.

-  - List
+- "You need to work hard first, make money then"

   **Personal Experience**
   What experiences, stories, or problems you’ve faced that come to mind?